Inside the Home

 - Online sales and mail-order businesses (such as Etsy or Ebay shops)

 - Large home daycares (less than 12 children) (state permit required)

 Home businesses that don’t fit all criteria outlined in the Home Occupations section involve a public hearing.
 More details on this process can be found on our Exceptions and Relief page.
 Some examples of businesses permitted through this process are:

 - Gunsmithing and firearm transfers

 Some Home Occupations are not allowed through these processes and may require Rezoning the property.
 Please get in touch with a Planner about your business plans so we can determine which process works best for you.

 Please contact us online.

-Please make a virtual appointment with Planning & Zoning staff.
+Please make an appointment with Planning & Zoning staff.

 View our guide to submitting permits online (PDF).